End-to-End Page-Level Assessment of Handwritten Text Recognition

 \section{The Reading Order Problem}

 The RO of a sequence of words $W=w_1,\dots,w_n$ is just the linear sequence $1,\dots,n$ of the \emph{positions} of these words in $Z$.
 Loosely speaking, two transcripts $X$ and $Y$ of an image $\mathcal{I}$ are said to be in a similar RO if a sequential, monotonous correspondence (i.e., a trace) exists between the positions of the matching words of $X$ and $Y$.
 Note that this applies to documents written in occidental or latin-derived left-to-right writing style, as well as to other scripts where writing follows right-to-left or top-to-bottom directions.

 As noted in Sec.\,\ref{sec:intro}, assuming that reference and hypothesis transcripts are in similar RO is generally unrealistic.
 This is particularly the case in many historical handwritten text images such as those shown in Fig.\,\ref{fig:complexExamples}. \footnote{From the Bentham Papers collection.
 See, e.g.: \url{http://prhlt-kws.prhlt.upv.es/bentham}} If Eq.\,\eqref{eq:fullPageWER} of Sec.\,\ref{sec:traditEndToEnd} is applied in this scenario, the resulting WER figures will reflect an uncontrolled combination of actual word recognition failures and errors due to inaccurate RO generally due to poor LA.

-Furthermore, it is important to realize that ``the correct'' RO of a text image is seldom unique.
-The RO provided by reference transcripts and/or other layout GT annotations is generally only one among several possible RO annotations which would be all correct.
-Therefore, mixing RO and word recognition errors into a single assessment measure (as in~\cite{coquenet2022dan,LeifertLGL19}) does mot seem the best idea for understanding which are the inner issues of an end-to-end full-page HTR system.
+On the other hand, it is important to realise that the RO provided by reference transcripts and/or other layout GT annotations is generally only one among several possible RO annotations which would be all correct.
+Therefore, mixing RO and word recognition errors into a single assessment measure (as in~\cite{coquenet2023dan,LeifertLGL19}) does not seem the best idea for understanding which are the inner issues of an end-to-end full-page HTR system.

 These facts lead us to propose a two-folded evaluation approach which completely decouples the RO from word recognition errors, while also providing a simple, comprehensive picture of the end-to-end system performance.